orsonteodoro/oiledmachine-overlay/README.md

-member of the open source community who happens to also use the distro, it was decided to (1) add proactive scanning of malware for binary blobs and Electron/NPM based packages; and to (2) add proactive scanning of Electron/NPM based packages of session-replay that may steal sensitive information and also scan for analytics.
+member of the open source community who happens to also use the distro, it was decided to (1) add proactive scanning of malware for binary blobs and Electron/NPM based packages; and to (2) add proactive scanning of Electron/NPM based packages for session-replay dependencies or options that may result in unauthorized screen capture that may steal sensitive information and also scan for analytics.

 To use the proactive malware scan, you must install `app-antivirus/clamav[clamapp]`.